-Mosher Library, dedicated in 1960 and located on the north side of the campus, is one of the most modern and efficient library buildings in the Southwest.
+THE CAMPUS The Seminary campus, with its well kept lawns and Spanish-styled buildings, occupies eight acres of land in one of the established residential sections of Dallas.
+The downtown business district is close by and easily reached by students in a matter of minutes.
+On this campus the student will find the classrooms, the library, the chapel and the living quarters that will be home to him during his Seminary career.
+This is where he will live, study and worship.
+Lidie C. Davidson Hall, in the center of the campus, is the main building of the Seminary.
+This three story brick building houses the administration offices as well as some classrooms and faculty offices.
+The facilities for the Departments of Christian Education and Practical Theology are situated on the third floor.
+D. M. Stearns Memorial Hall, on the south side of the campus, is connected to Davidson Hall by an attractive Spanish type cloister.
+This four story building is the main dormitory for single students.
+The Deans' offices as well as several faculty offices are also found in this building.
+16 The Campus Mosher Library, dedicated in 1960, is one of the most modern and efficient library buildings in the Southwest.
 The present book stacks, large enough for at least 80,000 volumes, are placed so that the students who study in the library may have easy access to the abundant resource materials.
 Study facilities are provided in a formal reading area, a periodical room, typing carrels, stack carrels, conference rooms and informal reading areas.
 A microfilm room contains reading and reading-printing machines for using the library's growing microform collection.
 Similarly, a listening room with eight tape machines serves in the use of the expanding collection of tapes of sermons and lectures.
 Periodically, exhibits of rare books, missionary curios, and other objects of interest are displayed in the museum room.
-The basement of the library building is at present used for classrooms and a post office area, but with the growth of the library, it will ultimately provide additional study area and book storage facilities.
+The ground floor of the library building is at present used for classrooms and a post office area, but with the growth of the library, it will ultimately provide additional study area and book storage facilities.
 Approximately three thousand carefully selected volumes are added to the collection each year, and the library building has been planned to house a total of 125,000 volumes.